 The project was scheduled to officially start on July 1, 2019.
-The resource flow network of the project is illustrated in Figure 7, and the baseline schedule of the project calculated by TS algorithm is shown in Figure 8, with resource availability of 20 (labours) and duration of 102 (days).
+The resource flow network of the project is illustrated in Figure 7, and the baseline schedule of the project calculated using the tabu search algorithm is presented in Figure 8, with a resource availability of 20 labourers and a duration of 102 days.

 Figure 7.
 Resource flow network of the project.

 Figure 8.
-Baseline schedule of the project.
+Baseline project schedule.

-In the project scheduling, activity 1 and activity 19 are dummy activities.
-Set the resource requirement to be 20 which equals to the resource availability while allocating resources.
-Based on the baseline schedule of the project, MaxPR resource allocation algorithm is adopted to build the resource flow network (see Fig. 9 and Fig. 10).
-In stage 1, zero-lag and time-lag span allocation strategies are utilized to allocate resources to activity pairs with precedence relation, and the number of such activity pairs is 16 in total.
-In stage 2, resource allocation with unavoidable arcs is performed, as well as randomly allocate resource to subsequent activities one-by-one according to their start time, resulting in 16 additional constraints (represented by dashed lines with arrows).
-Therefore, this algorithm maximizes the use of precedence relations in generating resource flow network so as to reduce the amount of additional constraints and lower the impact of resource constraints on the robustness of the schedule.
+In project scheduling, Activities 1 and 19 are dummy activities.
+We set the resource requirements to 20, which equals the resource availability while allocating resources.
+Based on the baseline project schedule, the MaxPR resource allocation algorithm is adopted to build the resource flow network (Figs. 9 and 10).
+In Stage 1, the zero-lag and time-lag span allocation strategies are used to allocate resources to activity pairs with precedence relations, and the total number of such activity pairs is 16.
+In Stage 2, resource allocation with unavoidable arcs is performed, and resources are randomly allocated to subsequent activities one by one according to the start time, resulting in 16 additional constraints (represented by dashed lines with arrows).
+Therefore, this algorithm maximises precedence relations in generating the resource flow network to reduce the number of additional constraints and lower the influence of resource constraints on schedule robustness.

 Figure 9.
-Resource allocation by using MaxPR algorithm.
+Resource allocation using the MaxPR algorithm.

 Figure 10.
-Resource flow network by using MaxPR algorithm.
+Resource flow network using the MaxPR algorithm.

-7. Conclusion and further discussion
+7. Conclusions and Further Discussion

-Different resource allocation methods will generate different resource flow networks and have different impacts on the robustness of the schedule.
-This paper proposes a resource allocation algorithm of MaxPR on the basis of the latest research results of resource allocation.
-The proposed algorithm has clear principle, easy-to-operate procedures, and simple calculations that can be performed in a short time, which can generate a concise resource flow network with fewer additional resource constraints.
-It is proved by simulation experiments that the algorithm is feasible for different resource allocation schedules with diverse scales and uncertainties.
+Different resource allocation methods generate different resource flow networks and have different effects on schedule robustness.
+This paper proposes a resource allocation algorithm of MaxPR based on the latest research results of resource allocation.
+The proposed algorithm has clear principles, easy-to-operate procedures, and simple calculations that can be performed in a brief time, generating a concise resource flow network with fewer additional resource constraints.
+The simulation experiments prove that the algorithm is feasible for different resource allocation schedules with diverse scales and uncertainties.

-The MaxPR algorithm proposed in this paper somehow optimizes the resource allocation in two stages.
-However, it still adopts a single allocation method, that is to say, simply overlaying the allocation schemes from two stages to generate the final resource allocation schedule.
-There might be a variety of resource allocation schemes in Stage 1, though the obtained resource allocation schedule has approaching minimum additional constraints generated from Stage 2 (based on the single allocation scheme in Stage 1), it cannot be guaranteed that the final resource allocation schedule has the least additional constraints.
-Therefore, the algorithm still has shortcomings that needs a further discussion.
+The proposed MaxPR algorithm optimises resource allocation in two stages.
+However, it still adopts a single allocation method, simply overlaying the allocation schemes from two stages to generate the final resource allocation schedule.
+There might be a variety of resource allocation schemes in Stage 1.
+Although the resource allocation schedule has approaching minimum additional constraints generated from Stage 2 (based on the single allocation scheme in Stage 1), the final resource allocation schedule cannot be guaranteed to have the least additional constraints.
+Therefore, the algorithm still has shortcomings that require further discussion.

-Generally speaking, constructing a resource flow network in baseline schedule will reduce the robustness of the schedule and have complicated impact on its robustness.
-This paper studies the approach that will influence the robustness in resource flow network by establishing the resource flow network first and then generating the robust resource allocation schedule.
-It is a reasonable way to take the establishment of resource flow network and the generation of robust scheduling as a whole research object, in order to build a resource flow network that has minimum impact on the robustness of the schedule.
-This would also be an interesting topic that is worthy of further study.
+Generally, constructing a resource flow network in a baseline schedule reduces schedule robustness and has a complicated effect on the robustness.
+This paper presents the study of the approach that influences the robustness of the resource flow network by establishing the resource flow network first and then generating a robust resource allocation schedule.
+This method is reasonable, taking the establishment of the resource flow network and the generation of robust scheduling as the overall research object to build a resource flow network with minimum influence on schedule robustness, which is also an interesting topic worthy of further study.